Inelastic heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies: INTRODUCTION

-According to the purposes discussed above, in present work, we consider the heavy quarkonium photoproduction in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies.
-An exact treatment is performed that recovers the WWA near the region $Q^{2}\sim0$ and can be considered as the generalization of Leptoproduction~\cite{Fleming:1997fq}.
+According to the above purposes, in the present work, we investigate the inelastic photoproductions of charmonium ($J/\psi$, $\psi(2S)$) and bottomonium ($\Upsilon(nS)$) in $p$-$p$ and $Pb$-$Pb$ collisions at LHC energies.
+An exact treatment is performed that recovers the WWA near the $Q^{2}\sim0$ domain and can be considered as the generalization of leptoproduction~\cite{Fleming:1997fq}.
 The full kinematical relations matched with the exact treatment are also obtained.
-We present a consistent analysis of the properties of WWA in heavy-ion collisions, and discuss the contributions of photoproduction and fragmentation processes to leading order (LO) contributions.
+We present a consistent analysis of the features of WWA in heavy-ion collisions comparing with the exact results, and study the double counting.
+In addition, we estimate the contribution of ultra-incoherent channel to the inelastic heavy quarkonia photoproductions.